oxen-io/loki-launcher/README.md

 or

-You can build from source, you can use the [init.sh](init.sh) script to pull the latest source.
+You can build from source.
+Make sure you select the correct repos/branches/versions as not all versions will work with each other.

 And if you don't have the dependencies to build from source check out [contrib/dependency_helper/](contrib/dependency_helper/getDepsUnix.sh)